 Each type of IP protects a different aspect of your business and have different applicable fee and filing requirements.
 Time period for which you get protection also differs for each type of IP.

-Our e-book provides some essential information to start-up founders, entrepreneurs and investors which enable them in taking right and well-informed decisions at the time of making an IP strategy or investing money in a start-up.
+Moreover, our e-book provides some essential information to startup founders, entrepreneurs and investors which enable them in taking right and well-informed decisions at the time of making an IP strategy or investing money in a startup.
 Download here and have a look at the different aspects you should consider before planning your IP strategy.

 Click here to know more about F3 Analysis Model.